linkdevelopment/CircleProgress_Android/README.md

   progressCircular.setProgressRoundedCorners(false)
 ```
 #### Set Progress Stroke Color
- This attribute used to set the color of the finished part of the progress
+ This attribute is used to set the color of the finished part of the progress
  its default value is black
 ```xml
  app:progressStrokeColor="#ff0000"